Ashutosh Sharma (colonel)

 Colonel Ashutosh Sharma, SM & two bars (died 2 May 2020) was an Indian Army officer.
 He was the commanding officer of the 21st battalion, Rashtriya Rifles.
-On 2 May 2020, he was killed in action in an encounter in Handwara in the Kupwara district of Jammu and Kashmir.
+On 2 May 2020, he was martyred in action while leading encounter in Handwara in the Kupwara district of Jammu and Kashmir.
 He was awarded the Sena Medal for gallantry three times, the first bar to the Sena Medal being awarded a few months before his death and the second bar posthumously.

 Early life and education

 Sharma was born in Bulandshahr in Uttar Pradesh to Shambhu Dutt Pathak, a soil conservation officer, and Sudha Sharma.
 The family hailed from the Parwana Mahmodpur village of Aurangabad area in Bulandshahr.
 He completed his schooling and graduation in Bulandshahr and attended the DAV Inter College.
 Sharma wanted to join the Indian Army from a young age and attempted to join for over six years.
 He was successful in his thirteenth attempt and joined the Officers Training Academy (OTA), Chennai.
 At OTA, he was part of the hockey team and represented the academy at the Inter Academy Games held at Indian Military Academy (IMA), Dehradun.